Dom-iha/dojo/README.md

 - `/ReactMeals` :

   - Demo food order app to reinforce what i learned above

+- `/custom-hooks` :

+  - Working with built-in Hooks and building custom Hooks
+  - learning to outsource logic to custom hooks to reduce repetition.

+- `/Fetch`  :

+  - Sending Http requests & handling transitional states + responses.
+  - Practice fetching data from the [star wars api](https://swapi.dev).
+  - Intro to firebase & using the realtime database to send post requests.
+  - using custom hooks to fetch data

+- `/forms`  :

+  - Handling forms and user input.
+  - validation.
+  - using custom hooks to validate forms with lots of input fields.

+- `/ReactMeals` :

+  - Updated :
+    - Moved the dummy_meals array to firebase.
+    - Added a loading spinner.
+    - Added a checkout form and validation after learning `forms` & `custom-hooks`.
+    - Send user and meal data to firebase.

+- `/route-basics` :

+  - Building multi page apps in SPA's
+  - Introduction to using [React Router](https://reactrouter.com/) and how it works.

 <!-- - React Hooks (in-depth)!
-- Working with built-in Hooks and building custom Hooks

 - Styling React apps with "Styled Components" and "CSS Modules"

 - Working with "Fragments" & "Portals"